ASSA Symposium 2022:

 Symposium fee, accommodation, travelling

-The symposium fee is ZAR 250 per person.
-This includes the welcome reception, two light lunches and refreshments during the tea breaks.
-It does not include the optional symposium dinner, which costs ZAR 175 per person.
+The symposium is free to attend.
+This does not include the optional symposium dinner, which costs ZAR 175 per person.
 Participants need to make their own arrangements for accommodation.
 Cape Town caters for a variety of budgets.
 The nearest hotel is the Protea Hotel Cape Town Mowbray, which is a two-minute drive away from the SAAO.
 If you are travelling to Cape Town by plane, you should consider using a service like Uber or Bolt for the journey from and to the airport.
 Please contact us if you have any questions about this.

 Online participation will be possible via Zoom.